 What is vS Code?

-VS Code AKA Visual Studio Code is different than Microsoft Visual Studio, a cross platform code editor that supports multiple programming languages.
-It is free and open source.
+VS Code AKA Visual Studio Code is different from Microsoft Visual Studio, a cross-platform code editor that supports multiple programming languages.
+It is free and open-source.

 What is pyCharm?

 PyCharm is an IDE for python development with support for multiple python versions, imports and refactoring tools.